himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 - [Expressions In Fusion Tab! - DaVinci Resolve 15 Tutorial](https://youtu.be/ODsWGRyGsmU)

 Another way is to make an "instance" copy of a node, though this has some limitations.
-You can do it by first copying the original node (Ctrl-C) and then pressing Ctrl-Shift-V. An instance by default acts identically to the original node, mimicking all the parameter values.
-But you can manually "unlock" a specific parameter by right-clicking it -> clicking "Deinstance" so that its value no longer copies the original node.
+You can do it by first copying the original node `Ctrl-C` and then special pasting `Ctrl-Shift-V`.
+An instance copy, by default, acts identically to the original node; mimicking all the parameter values.
+You can manually "unlock" a specific parameter by right-clicking it and selecting `Deinstance` so that its value no longer copies the original node.
 This method is useful when you want one node to behave *mostly* in the same way as another.

-## What is "expression"?
+## What is an "expression"?

-It's a piece of programming code (Lua code, actually).
-You can think of it as something like a math expression (like "3 * 2 + 1"), but more flexible.
+It's a piece of Lua programming.
+This is something like a math expression (like "3 * 2 + 1"), but more flexible.
 It's useful because it allows you to automatically compute a value based on other values like the current frame number, other nodes' parameters, etc.

-I recommend checking out this blog post for understanding basics.
+I recommend checking out this blog post for understanding the basics.

 - [Blackmagic Fusion Simple Expressions-Cookbook + Tutorial](https://noahhaehnel.com/blog/fusion-simple-expressions-cookbook/)